Insurance Claims Data Platform on GCP

 P02: Orchestrated ELT pipeline

 The deployment lesson illustrates what happens when local assumptions meet cloud reality.
 Cloud Run expects an HTTP server listening permanently.
-The original Dockerfile executed the pipeline as a batch script that exited when finished.
-Cloud Run interpreted that exit as a crash and restarted in a loop.
+The original Dockerfile executed the pipeline as a batch script that exited when finished; Cloud Run interpreted that exit as a crash and restarted in a loop.
 The fix was adding an HTTP endpoint that triggers execution on demand.
 A simple error, but exactly the kind of problem that only surfaces in production.

 P03: Streaming claims intake